 What sets Voices apart is its dual focus on the future of journalism and the critical role of media literacy.
 The festival explores how journalism is evolving in a fast-paced digital landscape and how we can equip citizens with the tools to understand, navigate, and use media responsibly.
 By addressing both of these interconnected themes, Voices aims to empower people with the skills and knowledge needed to engage critically with media content and understand the shifting dynamics of journalism.

-Together with the European University Institute, EAVI is also involved in organising the Voices Awards, which celebrate 25 outstanding achievements in journalism and media literacy.
-The awards cover seven categories: Radio and Podcast Journalism, Video and Documentary Journalism, Digital Storytelling and Social Media, Cartoons and Comics, Photojournalism, Media Literacy, and the Lorenzo Natali Prize.
-Each winner will receive a €1,200 prize and the opportunity to present their work at the festival.
+Together with the European University Institute, EAVI was also involved in organising the Voices Awards.
+The Awards ceremony, held on 11 March and presented by EAVI’s General Manager Semih Solmaz and CMPF Deputy Director Elda Brogi, celebrated 25 outstanding achievements in journalism and media literacy across seven categories: Radio and Podcast Journalism, Video and Documentary Journalism, Digital Storytelling and Social Media, Cartoons and Comics, Photojournalism, Media Literacy, and the Lorenzo Natali Prize.
+Each winner received a €1,200 prize, and a Grand Prix was additionally awarded to the National Union of Journalists of Ukraine.

 Further information on free tickets, the programme, speakers and the Awards can be found on the Voices website.
-We look forward to welcoming participants to Florence.
-Future editions will be organised in Thessaloniki in November 2026 and in Leipzig in 2027.
+We look forward to welcoming participants to Thessaloniki.
+A further edition is planned for Leipzig in 2027.

 Can’t wait?
 Have a look at the highlights from the previous editions below!